Welcome to the Engineering Machine Shop

 For further information, please contact Ashley Kropf at firstname.lastname@example.org or x 32110.

-Engineering Student Machine Shop - this facility experiences maximum occupancy limits on a regular basis during the winter term as student teams prepare their vehicles etc. for competition.
+This facility experiences maximum occupancy limits on a regular basis during the winter term as student teams prepare their vehicles etc. for competition.
 Early mornings are usually less busy than afternoons; plan accordingly if possible.